kyma-incubator/hack-showcase/docs/examples/demoscenario.md

 ## Overview

 This purpose of this guide is to show example usage of GitHub Connector, which allows you to to handle GitHub events.
-With it's help you will create a lamda in Kyma, which reacts to new issue on connected repository with a short message accessible in lambda's logs.
+With its help, you will create a lamda in Kyma, which reacts to new issues created in the connected repository with a short message accessible in lambda's logs.

 ## Prerequisites